onfork/ipv6-hosts_wiki/GGC.md

-As [[Google]] described, GGC is an important part of Google CDN, provided by ISP and Google.
+As [[Google]] described, Google Global Cache (GGC) is an important part of Google CDN, provided by ISP and Google.

 > Inquire the GGC servers assigned to you at